liabri/dots/README.md

-# dotfiles
+# dots
-A collection of dotfiles (configuration files) for my setup.
+A collection of my dotfiles & scripts

 ## preview
 ![](preview/3.png)